I think we all can agree that making more money and escaping your day job would make life a whole lot better!

 *Note – Some professional photo booth manufactures will include packages that have everything needed at a lower price but usually when you dig into all the details of what you need for running it at events there are several lingering products and accessories that are not included.
-We encourage you to get your hands on a copy of our full list to get a better idea of everything you could expect to need at an event.
-Again, email me at email@example.com to get a copy.
-I promise to make a downloadable version of it in the near future.
+We encourage you to get your hands on a copy of our equipment list to get a better idea of everything you could expect to need at an event.

 How much does it cost to start a business?